The short version for THOSE lazy to read long articles

 Your knee cartilage keeps all of your movements smooth.

 Overusing such a machine can result in breakage of cartilage and inflammation and the very first indicator is the sense of pain.

 If you are to avoid an injury sub this exercise to other exercises such as leg press and lunges.

 The patella tendon is the one that connects the kneecap to the shin.

-Raising heavy loads can form a small tear of your tendon or it will become inflamed.
+Raising heavy loads can cause a small tear in your tendon or it will become inflamed.

-In avoiding an injury, you should increase your tendons resistance regularly instead of adding some more weights in your strengthening session.
+To avoid an injury, you should increase your tendon resistance regularly instead of adding some more weights to your strengthening session.

 How to Prevent Injuries

 1/ Proper Techniques